Colorado Supreme Court rules Trump is ineligible for the presidency

 Related video: Colorado Supreme Court hears whether to disqualify Trump from 2024 ballots

-A ruling from the Colorado Supreme Court on Tuesday was the first among any state supreme court to consider the question of his eligibility, following a wave of lawsuits challenging his presidential candidacy under the US Constitution’s “insurrection” clause.
+A historic ruling from the Colorado Supreme Court on Tuesday was the first among any state supreme court to consider the question of his or any other candidate’s eligibility, following a wave of lawsuits challenging his presidential candidacy under the US Constitution’s “insurrection” clause.

 “We do not reach these conclusions lightly,” according to the unsigned order from the court’s four-justice majority.